nuddyxtx/DSD-Group-Project/README.md

 - State register, which holds the current state of the FSM.
 - Master clock and reset pins.
 - Input pins for Enter and Exit sensors
-- Output components: LEDs for the entrance and exit traffic lights and a 7 Seg Display for the car count.
+- Output components: LEDs for the entrance and exit traffic lights and a 7 Segment Display for the car count.